pdxcardinal78/lucky-lemurs/README.md

 - ./data/wordlist.txt: List of words used for gameplay.

 #### installation instructions:
-clone the repo to your local drive
+Clone the repo or download hangman.py and the /data subdirectory

 #### imported packages:
 - blessed: available from pip.

 #### Python Version
 - Python 3.9
--

 ## Final words

 Have fun!
 We certainly did!